splynx/docs/files/en/configuration/network/netflow_accounting/netflow_accounting.md

 NetFlow provides valuable information about network users and applications, peak usage times, and traffic routing.

 Splynx supports *NetFlow* protocol and calculates statistic information about packets which pass through the Mikrotik router.
-In this article will be show how to configure your router and Splynx as a collector to receive a traffic statistics for calculation.
+In this article, it will be shown how to configure your router and Splynx as a collector to receive a traffic statistics for calculation.

 Since Traffic Flow is fully compatible with *Cisco Netflow*,  it can be monitored with various utilities that are designed for Netflow e.g. *ntop*, *flow-tools*, *ManageEngine NetFlow Analyzer* etc.

 ### Mikrotik Traffic Flow Configuration Overview

-The first thing to do is to enable *Traffic Flow* on the MikroTik and choose what router interface (-s) to monitor, all of these actions can done from the command line or from the GUI.
+The first thing to do is to enable *Traffic Flow* on the MikroTik and choose what router interface(-s) to monitor.
+All of these actions can be done from the command line or from the GUI.

-To configure **through the GUI** - open [Winbox](https://mt.lv/winbox64) and connect to the router (use [Wine](https://wiki.winehq.org/Ubuntu) to run Winbox on Ubuntu), the settings can be found in the menu `IP → Traffic Flow` on MikroTik:
+To configure **via the GUI** - open [Winbox](https://mt.lv/winbox64) and connect to the router (use [Wine](https://wiki.winehq.org/Ubuntu) to run Winbox on Ubuntu).
+The settings can be found in the menu `IP → Traffic Flow` on MikroTik:

 ![](img_1.png)